-That’s why an SEO agency like Webfirm can help you stay ahead of the game, but there are some things we can be sure to look out for.
+That’s why a Melbourne SEO agency like Webfirm can help you stay ahead of the game, but there are some things we can be sure to look out for.
 A lot has changed over the past year, as Google has made a number of changes to the way search results are displayed to ensure user experience is at an all-time high.

 To ensure you stay ahead of the game in 2018, and have your best year in rankings yet, check out our ten SEO trends to watch out for in 2018.